dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_osx.md

 <img src="imgs/jupyter.png" width="900px;"/> -->

-- Click on `SoftwareSetup.ipynb` to open the notebook
+- Click on `software_setup.ipynb` to open the notebook
 - Follow the instructions in the notebook to run each cell.

 ### Learning more about python